 The world’s most famous and biggest marathon happens in New York in November and attracts thousands of runners and visitors every year.
 The TCS NYC Marathon is organized by the New York Road Runners and is considered a goal of every runner (next to the Boston Marathon).
 The course is no walk in the park either and can be very demanding of the athletes.
 It starts in Staten Island, then runs through Brooklyn to Manhattan.
 You can view the course here in PDF.
 So if you’re in New York during the Marathon, make sure to check it out and show the runners support!
 The crowd makes a huge difference and motivates the athletes.

-The famous holiday show premieres again in NYC in November.
+The famous holiday show premieres again in NYC on November 9, 2018 and runs all the way until January 1, 2019.
 Over 140 sensational dancers perform in the popular Christmas Spectacular.
 Sparkling costumes, a unique set design and a lot of Christmas songs thrill the audience every year.
 The stars of the show is the female dance group “The Rockettes” and perform next to Santa Claus and his elves.
 From November to early January, you can watch the dance performance and Christmas show at Radio City Music Hall.
 There are up to three performances per day, so there should be a time slot for you!
 For more information, please take a look here.

 Thanksgiving is an American holiday and people travel all over the country to be with their family on this day.
 There is usually a big turkey on the dinner table and everyone enjoys the get-together.